googlefonts/fez/README.md

 ```

 FEZ can do much more; see the [plugins documentation](https://fez.readthedocs.io/en/latest/fez-format.html#standard-plugins).
 Writing your own plugins is as simple as [defining its grammar, verb, and adding a class with an `action()` method](https://fez.readthedocs.io/en/latest/fez-format.html#writing-your-own-plugins).

+## Contributors

+See the [CONTRIBUTORS.txt](CONTRIBUTORS.TXT) file for the full list of contributors.
+Major contributions are described below:

+* FEZ was originally written by Simon Cozens
+* Fred Brennan contributed a new parser and documentation updates